However, your friend and mine, Rocco has posted snippets of information regarding the document.

 The Holy Father also extends the option of creating “personal parishes” for devotees of the Johannine liturgy, much like there are personal parishes established for the Anglican Use of the Roman Missal, or for the appointment of a “rector or chaplain” dedicated to the service of those who wish to worship according to the older liturgy.

 I think this is great.
 Unlike some, I have not been eagerly awaiting this day and I haven’t been chilling a fine bottle of the bubbly for the Moto Proprio.
 I love the Pauline liturgy—it is the form of worship that enveloped me and brought me home to the Church.
 I served at the altar for years and continue to minister as an Extraordinary Minister of Holy Communion and a lector.
-While I don’t (yet) have an, the vast majority of my liturgical studies have been exploring the Roman Rite in the current, ordinary form, with some dabbling in how it is celebrated in the world today (the indult-based use of the Johannine missal, the Anglican Use granted by the Pastoral Provision, the Zaire use, etc).
+While I don’t (yet) have an advanced degree in sacred liturgy, the vast majority of my liturgical studies have been exploring the Roman Rite in the current, ordinary form, with some dabbling in how it is celebrated in the world today (the indult-based use of the Johannine missal, the Anglican Use granted by the Pastoral Provision, the Zaire use, etc).
 In short, I simply do not have a strong urge to explore this form of the Roman Rite.

 The Church, however, is a big church.
 Just as the Church is not limited to the Roman Rite with many Eastern rites making up strong liturgical traditions of their own and the Roman Rite’s long history of variations (everything from the Sarum Use to the Ambrosian Rite to the Dominican Rite), I think the Church is big enough to accept all of these variations on the theme.
 The theme of liturgy, of course, is reaching toward God and experiencing him as a common people.
 The common thread between all of these variations is that Our Lord and God, Jesus Christ, is made present to us before our very eyes in the form of His Sacred Body and Blood through the appearance of the bread and wine.